Demirköy Foundry: Archaeological findings

-In order to achieve high temperature needed in the melting fırnaces, bellows were utilized, which were worked up by a water wheel.
+In order to achieve high temperature needed in the melting furnaces, bellows were utilized, which were worked up by a water wheel.
 It is believed that the power was transmitted from the water wheel to the bellows by a horizontal shaft.
 An open-deck canal northeast of the foundry provided water supply from a creek.
 The canal reaches the iron-made water wheel in the lower ground level after entering the facility under the eastern fortification wall in a brick vault-like tunnel, and running southwards under the courtyard.
 This main canal has branches within the facility, and serves also the workshop far outside.
 During the excavations, iron parts and one of the bases belonging to the water wheel were found.

 Archaeologists discovered around the foundry the existence of a historic underground mine adit and metallurgy pits beside ruins of melting furnaces, slag heap deposits and charcoal piles.
 Scientific research revealed that processing of cast iron and ferroalloy was done here.

 Unearthed archaeological artifacts include molds for round shot, cannonballs of various size, nails of various length, iron powder, ashes, furnace blowpipes, samples of domestic and imported fire bricks, parts of agricultural equipment, porcelain kitchenware and household tools manufactured in later years.

 According to Ottoman documents of the 18th and 19th century, the semi-finished products of the foundry were sent to "Tophane-i Amire" (Imperial Cannon Factory) and "Tersane-i Amire" (Imperial Shipyard) in Istanbul from the port of İğneada on the Black Sea coast.

 It is projected that the foundry will be transformed into an open-air museum for industrial archaeology after completion of the archaeological works, currently carried out by 35 archaeologists from several Turkish universities under the supervision of Mimar Sinan Fine Arts University.
 The foundry mosque building will be redeveloped as an industry museum for traditional iron production techniques.